NotCleo/ARMDeviceDrivers/README.md

 The ADC code configures ADC1 on STM32F411 to read analog input from pin PA1 and continuously converts it to a digital value.
 It then transmits 12-bit ADC values over UART (PA2) to whatever serial terminal connected.

+The TIMER driver toggles LED connected to PA5 on board at 1 Hz using TIM2 configured as a 1-second timer, enabling GPIOA and TIM2 clocks, sets PA5 as output, configures TIM2 with a prescaler and auto-reload, and toggles PA5 on every timer update.

 # Note

 I suggest if you're interested to follow along, refer the Driver Dev section in the ARM Assembly notes upload :)